FrederiqueRetsema/AMIS-Blog-AWS/shop-1/init-infra/README.md

                                                    exists on the public internet).

-name_prefix            = "AMIS"                   (prefix for all objects: users, groups, policies, SNS topics, Lambda functions, etc) key_prefix             = "KeyL-"                  (when something goes wrong with destroying the environment, then the keys are
+name_prefix            = "AMIS"                   (prefix for all objects: users, groups, policies, SNS topics, Lambda functions, etc) key_prefix             = "KeyM-"                  (when something goes wrong with destroying the environment, then the keys are
                                                    destroyed but the aliases are not disconnected.
 When you try to create a new key with the same label (f.e.
 KeyI-AMIS1) then this will fail, even when the key is marked for deletion.
 See the faq in ../vagrant/faq.pdf how to fix this)